etoile-venus/etoile-venus/README.md

 Welcome to my little corner of GitHub!
 I'm a junior QA Engineer with a serious passion for finding and squashing bugs, while others run from them, I actively seek them out! 🐞

-I truly believe that curiosity, problem-solving, and a continuous drive for improvement are the keys to building high-quality software.

-## About Me
 I've recently completed an intensive IT Bootcamp, where I gained a solid foundation in both manual and automation testing.
-I'm eager to dive into the world of software testing and contribute to the development of stable and reliable applications.
+I’m excited to roll up my sleeves and help make software reliable and user-friendly.

 My mission?
 To ensure everything runs smoothly and to deliver the best possible user experience! ✨

-Here's a glimpse into what I do and the tools I wield:

 ### **Skills**
 ![Manual Testing](https://img.shields.io/badge/Manual_Testing-28A745?style=for-the-badge)